HN-MVTS: HyperNetwork-based Multivariate Time Series Forecasting: Proposed Approach

 Some examples of adding our HN-MVTS to various architectures are shown in Fig.~\ref{fig:hypernet_architectures}.
 The above-mentioned motivation of mixing CD and CI models is especially clear for a forecasting model with one linear layer (left part of this figure), where the columns of the weight matrix $W$ are learned based on the similarity between embeddings $\mathbf{z}$ of time series components.
-However, our approach can be easily applied to MLP (Fig.~\ref{fig:hypernet_architectures}b) or more complex architectures such as transformers (Fig.~\ref{fig:hypernet_architectures}c) as only the weights of the last prediction layer are defined by the hypernetwork.
-It may be used for all layers, but the number of trained parameters will be much greater, making it difficult to train the model.
-A practitioner can control the number of excess parameters by managing the complexity of the hypernetwork's MLP.
+However, our approach can be easily applied to MLP (Fig.~\ref{fig:hypernet_architectures}b) or more complex architectures such as transformers (Fig.~\ref{fig:hypernet_architectures}c), as only the weights of the last prediction layer are defined by the hypernetwork.
+It may be used for all layers, but the number of trained parameters will be significantly greater, making it more challenging to train the model.
+A practitioner can control the number of excess parameters by managing the complexity of the hypernetwork.

 In all experiments, we use the following straightforward implementation of HN-MVTS.
-First, we initialize embeddings $\mathbf{z}$ from the Pearson product-moment correlation coefficients across channels~\cite{nguyen2024learning}, projected onto the principal components of dimension $d$ computed for the training-only splits.
-Our preliminarily experiments show that alternative (random) initialization leads to slightly higher MSE and/or increased training time.
+First, we initialize embeddings $\mathbf{z}$ from the Pearson product-moment correlation coefficients across channels~\cite{nguyen2024learning}, which are projected onto the principal components of dimension $d$ computed using the training-only splits.
+Our experiments indicate that alternative (random) initialization results in slightly higher MSE.
 Next, we attach a simple MLP (\ref{eq:linearhyper}) and learn its weights and embeddings $\mathbf{z}$ from given data together with the base model (\ref{eq:base_model}) by minimizing MSE.
 Our simplest implementation (\ref{eq:linearhyper}) adds only $N \cdot H \cdot D \cdot d$ parameters to learn (with addition of $N \cdot d$ if embeddings $Z$ are learnable).
 As a result, the number of parameters can be even less than that of the CI approach, which applies the base model separately with its parameters for each channel.
-As the number of new learnable weights is reasonably small, the training time should be only slightly higher compared to the base forecasting model.
-Moreover, as the trained hypernetwork outputs the fixed weights that do not depend on the concrete input time series, we can compute them only once after the training procedure.
-Hence, we remove a hypernetwork, and copy weights $W_K^{(n)}$ (\ref{eq:linearhyper}) into the last linear layer of the base model (\ref{eq:last_layer}).
-As a result, the inference time won't be affected (though deployment overheads, e.g., I/O, memory layout, may still cause minor variation), making our HN-MVTS as fast as the base model.
+As the number of learnable weights is reasonably small, the training time is only slightly higher than that of the base forecasting model.